Universal separability criterion for arbitrary density matrices from causal properties of separable and entangled quantum states: Discussion

-where for all temperatures $ T > T_{cr}$ with $ T_{cr} $ from Eq.(67) the corresponding Anderson model is in the metallic (or delocalized) phase , while decreasing temperature below the critical value of Eq.(67) at $ T < T_{cr} $ one obtains a completely insulating (Anderson localized-) state of the entire system.
-Comparing Anderson mobility edge of Eq.(67) with the crossover condition of Eq.(66) one can see that gradual increase of $ N $ above its critical value from Eq.(66) at $ D \gg 2 $ results in the gradual transfer from the asymptotically entangled- strongly mixing N-free case to asymtotically separable weakly mixing N-coupled quantum state in the ensembles described by means of a)-class equally connected density matrices.
-Hence, from Eqs.(66,67) it follows that Anderson metal-insulator transition \cite{17} with temperature decrease can be interpreted as the transition with the increase of $ N $ from the asymptotically entangled to asymtotically separable quantum state of related Anderson model being encoded in respective a)-class EC-density matrix from $ D^{\otimes N} $ Hilbert space.
+where for all temperatures $ T > T_{cr}$ with $ T_{cr} $ from Eq.(52) the corresponding Anderson model is in the metallic (or delocalized) phase , while decreasing temperature below the critical value of Eq.(52) at $ T < T_{cr} $ one obtains a completely insulating (Anderson localized-) state of the entire system.
+Comparing Anderson mobility edge of Eq.(52) with the crossover condition of Eq.(52) one can see that gradual increase of $ N $ above its critical value from Eq.(51) at $ D \gg 2 $ results in the gradual transfer from the asymptotically entangled- strongly mixing N-free case to asymptotically separable weakly mixing N-coupled quantum state in the ensembles described by means of a)-class equally connected density matrices if to keep the corresponding entanglement parameter $ 0< p \ll \frac{1}{2} $.
+Hence, from Eqs.(51,52) it follows that Anderson metal-insulator transition \cite{17} with temperature decrease can be interpreted as the transition with the increase of $ N $ from the asymptotically entangled to asymptotically separable quantum state of related Anderson model being encoded in the respective a)-class EC-density matrix from $ D^{\otimes N} $ Hilbert space.